lbarchive/TermDir-EyeCandies/CONTRIBUTING.rst

 ----------------

-You can nominate_ a project, if you can't add a pull request or want to see if there is an interest of it before composing an entry for addition pull request.
+You can nominate_ a project, if you can't add a pull request or want to see if there is an interest of it before composing an entry for inclusion pull request.

 .. _nominate: https://github.com/TermDir/EyeCandies/issues/new?template=nomination.md&title=Nominate+name:+description